boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 |TBD10| unsigned256|This-Document|
 {: #iana-new-dt title="New IPFIX Information Element Data Type"}

+### unsigned256

 The type "unsigned256" represents a non-negative integer value in the range of '0' to '2^256 - 1'.
 Similar to {{Section 6.1.1 of !RFC7011}}, this type MUST be encoded using the default canonical format in network byte order.

 Reduced-Size encoding ({{Section 6.2 of !RFC7011}}) applies to this data type.
+The reduction in size can be to any number of octets smaller than the unsigned256 type if the data value still fits, i.e., so that only leading zeroes are dropped.

 ## IPFIX Subregistry for IPv6 Extension Headers {#sec-iana-eh}